detecc/detecctor/docs/communication.md

 ## Communication

-The server and Client communicate through TCP protocol library, that is similar to WebSockets (two-way communication).
+Detecctor (the server) and Deteccted (client) communicate through TCP protocol library, that is similar to WebSockets (two-way communication).
-The server and Telegram API (Bot) communicate through channels.
+The server component and Telegram API (Bot) communicate through channels.

 ### Server-client messages